 Zimbabwe is located in a spectacular setting in Southern Africa situated between two rivers and with Victoria Falls located on the border.
 This destination is full of colour, culture and history with exotic wildlife, friendly locals and also a spectacular coastline - you can fly direct into Harare or cross the border from a neighboring country.
-On our website you can find unique life changing experiences where you can see the highlights of the country in a safe way.
+Find unique life changing experiences where you can see the highlights of the country in a safe way.
 You will also get to see spectacular wildlife in their natural habitat.

 Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in Zimbabwe.